YorkEarwaker/Electrical-Engineering/rpi-pi/mpy/blu/README.md

 Books
 * Get Started with MicroPython on Raspberry Pi Pico, Chapter 12, Bluetooth connectivity with Pico W and Pico 2 W

+News Papers - troublehsooting bluetooth
+* Option to Turn Bluetooth on or off is Missing, [WS](https://superuser.com/questions/946581/option-to-turn-bluetooth-on-or-off-is-missing), SetackExchange, SuperUser, see specifically: answered Jul 10, 2021 at 6:21 CodeIt